In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 - Software architecture

-As before, I'd like to go over each of these in greater detail so you understand why I think they're important – and why I think of them as extension skills rather than core skills.
+As before, we'd like to go over each of these in greater detail so you understand why we think they're important – and why we think of them as extension skills rather than core skills.

 There are numerous reasons why UIKit is worthwhile to learn, including: